We regret to announce that the conference due to be held 8-11 February 2022 has had to be CANCELLED.

-Very rev. Ragnhild Jepsen
+Very rev Ragnhild Jepsen (dean of Nidaros Cathedral)

 The conference will take place in Trondheim Tuesday 8- Friday 11 February 2022, starting Tuesday late afternoon and ending around lunchtime Friday.